List of monochrome and RGB color formats: 16-bit RGB (also known as RGB565)

 Most modern systems support 16-bit color.
 It is sometimes referred to as High color (along with the 15-bit RGB), medium color or thousands of colors.
 It utilizes a color palette of 32×64×32 = 65,536 colors.
 Usually, there are 5 bits allocated for the red and blue color components (32 levels each) and 6 bits for the green component (64 levels), due to the greater sensitivity of the common human eye to this color.
 This doubles the 15-bit RGB palette.

 The 16-bit RGB palette using 6 bits for the green component:

 The Atari Falcon and the Extended Graphics Array (XGA) for IBM PS/2 use the 16-bit RGB palette.

-It must be noticed that not all systems using 16-bit color depth employ the 16-bit, 32-64-32 level RGB palette.
+Not all systems using 16-bit color depth employ the 16-bit, 32-64-32 level RGB palette.
 Platforms like the Sharp X68000 home computer or the Neo Geo video game console employs the 15-bit RGB palette (5 bits are used for red, green, and blue), but the last bit specifies a less significant intensity or luminance.
 The 16-bit mode of the Truevision TARGA/AT-Vista/NU-Vista graphic cards and its associated TGA file format also uses 15-bit RGB, but it devotes its remaining bit as a simple alpha channel for video overlay.
 The Atari Falcon can also be switched into a matching mode by setting of an "overlay" bit in the graphics processor mode register when in 16-bit mode, meaning it can actually display in either 15- or 16-bit color depth depending on application.